 A phone tree is a network of people organized in such a way that they can quickly and easily spread information amongst each other.
-Telephone Trees can be used to inform the community in the event of a Civil Defence emergency response and be based on a street, neighbourhood, social group, family or whanau structure
+The current telephone trees, will be used to inform the community in the event of a Civil Defence Emergency Response and are held by members of the Hikurangi community response group.